-Repair and strengthening work will begin on the Kaputatohe Dwelling (former Belfast School Master’s House) and the workman's cottage in late 2019.
+Repair and strengthening work on the Kaputatohe dwelling (former Belfast school master’s house) and the workman's cottage will be completed in mid-2020.

-Both buildings sit on the historic Kapuatohe Reserve in Main North Road in Belfast and were damaged in the 2010-11 Canterbury earthquakes.
-Christchurch City Council has managed both buildings since 2007.
+Both buildings sit on the historic Kapuatohe Reserve in Main North Road in Belfast and were damaged in the 2010/2011 Canterbury earthquakes.
+Council has managed both buildings since 2007.

 Kapuatohe Dwelling was built in 1877, the year before Belfast School opened behind it.
 The dwelling is historically significant because of its association with the development of public schooling in New Zealand following the 1877 Education Act.
 The Act established free and compulsory schooling for all New Zealand children.